YELLOW-EYED PENGUIN TRUST

 The Trust is based in Dunedin but manages land and penguin interests across the geographical range of the penguin on the mainland of New Zealand; Banks Peninsula to Slope Point (Southland) and on Stewart Island.
-In its first 22 years, the Trust protected yellow-eyed penguin habitats along these coastlines, by providing fencing to protect the nests from wandering stock, planting trees and shrubs, and purchasing other areas for penguin reserves.

 Established in 1988, their plant nursery in Otago Peninsula has propagated more than 140,000 native trees and shrubs sourced from local seed.
 These have all been planted out in the appropriate habitat to provide more shelter and better nesting sites required by the penguins.